United States Department of Defense: Military departments and services

-Secretaries of Military Departments and service chiefs do not possess operational command authority over U.S. troops (this power was stripped from them in the Defense Reorganization Act of 1958), and instead, Military Departments are tasked solely with "the training, provision of equipment, and administration of troops."
+Military departments are tasked solely with "the training, provision of equipment, and administration of troops."
+The Defense Reorganization Act of 1958 removed the power of command over troops from secretaries of military departments and service chiefs.

 Unified Combatant Commands

-A unified combatant command is a military command composed of personnel/equipment from at least two Military Departments, which has a broad/continuing mission.
+A unified combatant command is a military command composed of personnel/equipment from at least two Military Departments, which has a broad, continuing mission.
+They are responsible for the operational command of forces.

-These Military Departments are responsible for equipping and training troops to fight, while the Unified Combatant Commands are responsible for military forces' actual operational command.
 Almost all operational U.S. forces are under the authority of a Unified Command.
-The Unified Commands are governed by a Unified Command Plan—a frequently updated document (produced by the DoD), which lays out the Command's mission, geographical/functional responsibilities, and force structure.
+The DOD Unified Command Plan lays out combatant commands' missions, geographical/functional responsibilities, and force structure.

 During military operations, the chain of command runs from the president to the secretary of defense to the combatant commanders of the Combatant Commands.